Why Digital Employee Experience is Getting Personal

 In the age of the attention economy, ensuring that an organization spends its time on content that is worthwhile is critical for better efficiency and engagement in the workplace.
 The workplace is a battleground for attention.
 Employees are already bombarded with different tasks and tools in the office and at home, so engaging them with material that can help them get better in any aspect of their lives is one of the keys to a better employee experience.

-With every member of the organization interacting more frequently and more closely, the platform allows authenticity and inclusion—two crucial factors if great EX is to flourish.
+With every member of the organization interacting more frequently and more closely, the platform allows authenticity and inclusion—two crucial factors if great employee experience is to flourish.

 Research shows that people who report having a positive employee experience are 16 times more engaged at work and 8 times more likely to stay in a company than those who reported a negative experience.
 With great employee engagement, an organization can create an enduring opportunity to attract, inspire, and retain the best talent.